 The downing of Flight PS752 occurred on January 8, at approximately 06:19 local time, amid extraordinary tensions between Iran and the US.
 Earlier that day, Iran launched missiles at US military bases in Iraq, in retaliation to the killing of the IRGC Major General Qasem Soleimani by a US drone on January 3, 2020.
 Despite anticipating a response by the US, Iranian officials did not close Iran’s airspace.
 Some have speculated that Iran was hoping to create a “human shield” against an American attack by leaving its airspace open for civilian travel.

 Iran has not answered questions regarding why its airspace was allowed to remain open, why it ultimately attacked flight PS752, and who gave those orders.
+Instead, the Iranian government has claimed that “human error” was to blame, but this claim has since been widely rejected.
 We, the families of victims, want a full investigation into all circumstances and decision-making related to the attack on flight PS752 and the murder of its passengers and crew.
 We will not rest until the perpetrators are brought to justice.

 During the first three days following the downing, Iranian authorities hid the cause of the crash, blaming it on mechanical issues.
 However, new information and evidence soon surfaced revealing that PS752 was struck by missile(s).
 The evidence included a number of videos from locals showing the moment the missiles were fired, President Trump’s statement on January 9 rejecting the claims of mechanical issues, and preliminary reports by Ukrainian investigators exposing traces of shrapnel marks on the wreckage.
 In the face of mounting evidence, Prime Minister Trudeau stated on January 9 that flight PS752 was likely brought down by an Iranian missile.